Marketing Cloud, Trailhead...

 Effective Predictive Modeling

 Another benefit of CRM analytics is using customer data to accurately determine how successful future business decisions may be, reducing the overall risk.
-CRM predictive analytics rely on, among other factors, effective technology, organizational support, and access to large volumes of customer and company data, all of which are made available through effective CRM solutions.
+CRM predictive analytics rely on, among other factors, effective technology, organisational support, and access to large volumes of customer and company data, all of which are made available through effective CRM solutions.

-Flexibility with Third-Party Customization
+Flexibility with Third-Party Customisation

 No matter how flexible your CRM tool, there will always be limitations to what it can do for your business.
 That’s the bad news; the good news is that those limitations can be surpassed through the use of custom-designed third-party apps.
 These apps can be designed to fill in the gaps in your CRM solution, potentially solving CRM performance issues related to Mac compatibility.
 The best CRM programs for Mac computers are those that allow users to build-upon the standard, out-of-the-box system.